abiswasmw/stanford-dogs-classifier/README.md

 ### Conclusion

-This was a fun project to work on, it covers the basic workflows on image classification.
+This project covers the basics of image classification.
 In the future I intend to develop a deployment workflow for this project.
-If you have any feedback feel free to provide it.
+Feel free to provide your feedback.